WHEN TWO BECOME ONE

 Music can express the realities of our faith in a way in which words alone cannot.
 Music is an integral part of all of our worship.
 In the wedding liturgy, music seeks to assists us in prayer and express our beliefs in Christian married love in a joyful, and dignified way, therefore only sacred music will be permitted at the liturgy.

-Our Music Director, Matthew Still, will assist you in planning this aspect of the celebration.
+Our Music Director, Brian Walters, will assist you in planning this aspect of the celebration.
 Prior to your wedding, he will contact you and invite you to attend a Planning Session for Wedding Music held at our church.
 He will assist you in finding a vocalist and other instrumentalists if you desire such.
 The music director and cantor’s fee is included in your Church fee.
 This includes:

 - Planning Session